open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/baggage.md

 start of a request further downstream.
 This can include things like Account Identification, User IDs, Product IDs, and origin IPs, for example.

-Propagating this information via Baggage allows for deeper analysis of telemetry in a backend.
+Propagating this information using baggage allows for deeper analysis of telemetry in a backend.
 For example, if you include information like a User ID on a span that tracks a database call, you can much more easily answer questions like "which users are experiencing the slowest database calls?"
 You can also log